How Solar Street Lights Helped Electrify a Rural Village?

 Stage Details

-Pre-installation Survey GPS mapping, sun path analysis, load profile
+Survey GPS mapping, sun path analysis, load profile

-Civil Works Foundation casting, anchoring
+Civil Works Foundation casting, anchoring poles

-Electrical Setup Panel orientation, battery validation
+Electrical Setup PV orientation, battery validation

-Commissioning System checks, performance testing
+Commissioning System checks, night-time testing

 Measured Outcomes